Porto Sant'Elpidio: Geography

-The city's territory is included between the Chienti (north) and the Tenna (south) rivers.
-Today, it follows a strong demographic increase from later years, and the development is continuing on the low hills that rise immediately inland from the Statale 16 Road; the Corva and Cretarola districts are the highest point of the city's territory, with interesting sea views.
+The territory of the city lies between the Chienti (north) and Tenna (south) rivers.
+Today, following the strong demographic increase in recent years, development continues on the low hills that rise immediately inland from State Road 16; the Corva and Cretarola districts are the highest point of the town's territory, with interesting views of the sea.

 History

 The history of Porto Sant'Elpidio is relatively short.
-From some excavations within the commune's area many important archaeological finds were discovered, which confirmed the presence of Etruscan burial sites that date back to 8th century B.C..
-From renaissance maps there are annotations of a small village on the coast, with the name Porto San Lupidio, with a sea teeming with fish and a little away from Castrum Castri, now known as Fermo.
-In spite of the passage of years and the continued immigration from southern Italy, the village remained small until 1952, when it obtained communal independence from Sant'Elpidio a Mare, changing its name from Porto di Sant'Elpidio a Mare to Porto Sant'Elpidio.
+Excavations within the municipal territory have uncovered important archaeological finds, confirming the presence of Etruscan burials dating back to the 8th century BC.
+Renaissance maps record a small village on the coast, with the name Porto San Lupidio, with a sea rich in fish and not far from Castrum Castri, now known as Fermo.
+Despite the passage of years and continued immigration from southern Italy, the village remained small until 1952, when it gained municipal independence from Sant'Elpidio a Mare, changing its name from Porto di Sant'Elpidio a Mare to Porto Sant'Elpidio.

-The State Railway stations have promoted a strong increase in the population and the immigration from other parts of the country.
-An event tied to the railway was the visit to the city from Prince Umberto of Savoy.
-His name is remembered in a deal with Statale 16 that urbanistically divides the city.
+The State Railways stations favoured a strong increase in population and immigration from other parts of the country.
+One event linked to the railway was the visit of Prince Umberto di Savoia to the city.
+His name is remembered in an agreement with State Road 16, which urbanistically divides the city.

-Another important event was the 1950 flood.
-In those days, torrential rains swelled the beds of the rivers Chienti and Tenna and the absolute lack of a sanitation network worsened the problem.
-In less than a day a serious quantity of mud and water overran the streets, obstructing the arrival of scarce assistance and destroying many small homes and the harvests.
-The recovery from this disaster was slow, but life started again some time after.
+Another important event was the flood of 1950.
+In those days, torrential rains swelled the beds of the Chienti and Tenna rivers and the absolute lack of a sewerage system aggravated the problem.
+In less than a day, large quantities of mud and water invaded the roads, hampering the arrival of the scarce relief supplies and destroying many small houses and crops.
+Recovery from this disaster was slow, but life resumed some time later.